 BIOS Programming in VirtualBox Part 2

 So, in the last document about BIOS programming we looked at how to get setup to writing a boot loader that will run from a floppy drive on VirtualBox using BIOS.
-In this document we’ll take a look at how we can jailbreak out of the boot sector and make it, so we are not stuck with 512 bytes memory for our code.
-The way we’ll do this is by loading up some more data from the floppy drive using BIOS interrupts and then jumping off into our newly loaded code.
+In this document we will look at how we can jailbreak out of the boot sector and make it, so we are not stuck with 512 bytes memory for our code.
+The way we will do this is by loading up some more data from the floppy drive using BIOS interrupts and then jumping off into our newly loaded code.
 This will give us much more space for our programs.
-We’ll also look at how to use VirtualBox debug tools as they’ll really come in handy for debugging and testing.
+We will also look at how to use VirtualBox debug tools as they will really come in handy for debugging and testing.